 The provider's international medical advisory board met every year.
 It reviewed the surgical procedures carried out in the service against the most recent evidence for treatment and reviewed the results from patients' clinical outcomes data.
 Surgical directives and patient information were also reviewed.
 The UK-wide medical advisory board considered the recommendations from the international board to ensure patients' clinical outcomes were based on the most up-to-date research and evidence.
 Since the previous inspection in 2019, Optical Express had expanded its services in line with its strategic priorities.
-For example, one of the regional clinics in Inverness had been refurbished, and a new surgery centre opened in Edinburgh in March 2022.
-Both services now provided a similar surgical service to Optical Express (Glasgow).
-These new developments helped to offer patients across Scotland equitable access to cataract and lens replacement surgery closer to home.
+For example, the service was refurbished in 2021, and now provided a similar surgical service to Optical Express (Glasgow).
+A new surgery centre also opened in Edinburgh in March 2022.
+These new developments helped to offer local patients in Inverness and across Scotland equitable access to cataract and lens replacement surgery closer to home.
+One patient commented: